Village Presbyterian Church: Village on Antioch

 On February 5, 2017, Village Church became one church worshiping at two campuses, holding the first worship service at their first satellite campus located at 148th Street and Antioch Road in Overland Park, Kansas.

 Building

 Village Presbyterian began reconstruction of the main church space in April 2015.
-The mission of the rebuild was to install a new organ, make the church's sanctuary more accessible for disabled congregants, and install a new entrance and welcome center.
-The sanctuary renovation was completed in December, 2015 and the new organ arrived in September 2016.
+The renovation was completed in December, 2015 and a new organ arrived in September 2016.